-N.W.A was a groundbreaking rap group that unarguably helped propel the genre into the mainstream.
-However, the truth about N.W.A's rise to fame includes some pretty nasty Dr. Dre stories (well, really all the group members sound pretty rough).
+N.W.A. was a groundbreaking rap group that inarguably helped propel the genre into the mainstream.
+However, the truth about N.W.A.'s rise to fame includes some pretty nasty Dr. Dre stories (well, really all the group members sound pretty rough).

-Despite what the group's biopic, Straight Outta Compton, would like you to believe, N.W.A's early years were littered with incriminating allegations involving sex and violence.
+Despite what the group's biopic, Straight Outta Compton (2015), would like you to believe, N.W.A.'s early years were littered with incriminating allegations involving sex and violence.

-Looking closely at some of these other N.W.A stories, including the ones involving Suge Knight and Straight Outta Compton, their double-platinum album, offers insight into the real N.W.A.
+Looking closely at some of these other N.W.A. stories, including the ones involving Suge Knight and Straight Outta Compton, their double-platinum album, offer insight into the real N.W.A.

 In 1991, Dr. Dre Attacked A Female Music Journalist In A Nightclub

 In January 1991, Dee Barnes, a music television journalist from Pump It Up, attended a party with N.W.A.
 She was friends with the group, and in a segment that had then-recently aired on her show, N.W.A. concert footage was supplemented by an interview with group member Ice Cube.

 Dr. Dre took issue with the segment - the group was feuding with Ice Cube at the time - and reportedly grabbed Barnes by the hair, slamming her face into the wall of the nightclub.
 He tried to throw her down a flight of stairs, then followed her to the bathroom where he pinned her down with his knee and continued to beat her.

 Dr. Dre pleaded no contest to a charge stemming from the event and was sentenced to a fine and community service.
 Barnes later sued Dr. Dre for $10 million, but the suit was settled out of court.
 The terms of the agreement were not made public.

 N.W.A.'s MC Ren Was Accused Of Raping A Teenager